Rcha3110/Rcha3110/README.md

 # 💫 About Me:
 I'm a third year engineering student.
-Have skills in python. <br>I know html and I'm currently learning web development as an additional skill apart from my college studies. <br> I am exploring my intrest in technology.
+Have skills in python. <br>I know html, css and I'm currently learning web development as an additional skill apart from my college studies. <br> I am exploring my intrest in technology.

 # 💻 Tech Stack: